Bdmms/UnityPresentationEvaluator/README.md

 4.)
 Adjust the public parameters to your liking, every microphone acts differently and I doubt your results will be the same as mine

+5.)
+Attach a UI Slider and RawImage object to view the debug information

 I highly advised NOT using the live evalution, both evaluation methods will require different parameters to function properly.
 Only use the live evualtion method if you need a faster response time the the microphone input.
 Keeping the recording length small allows the chunk evaluation method to be just as responsive.

 --- This script can be altered to suit anyone's needs ---